-- (a) may perform duties largely similar to those whose work he/she directs; - (b) may perform duties related to but at a higher level than the work of the sub-ordinates whom he/she directs; - (c) relieves the supervisor of detailed supervision of routine aspects of the work by- - (i) ensuring even work flow and consistency of effort; - (ii) allocating various phases of work to different individuals within a general framework laid down by the supervisor; - (iii) transmitting the supervisor's instructions to other employees; - (iv) performing a quality control function in respect to subordinates: - (v) warning subordinates of unacceptable performance (quality or quantity of work) or conduct (observance of hours, appearance, etc.).
-Should a subordinate's performance or conduct fail to improve as a result of such warning then the work leader will bring the matter to the attention of the supervisor who will take suitable disciplinary action; - (vi) assists the supervisor in his/her responsibilities by providing on-the-job detailed training to employees with respect to the performance of their job duties.
+- (a) may perform duties largely similar to those whose work they direct; - (b) may perform duties related to but at a higher level than the work of the subordinates whom they direct; - (c) relieves the supervisor of detailed supervision of routine aspects of the work by (i) ensuring even work flow and consistency of effort; - (ii) allocating various phases of work to different individuals within a general framework laid down by the supervisor; - (iii) transmitting the supervisor's instructions to other employees; - (iv) performing a quality control function in respect to subordinates; - (v) warning subordinates of unacceptable performance (quality or quantity of work) or conduct (observance of hours, appearance, etc.).
+Should a subordinate's performance or conduct fail to improve as a result of such warning then the work leader will bring the matter to the attention of the supervisor who will take suitable disciplinary action; - (vi) assists the supervisor in their responsibilities by providing on-the-job detailed training to employees with respect to the performance of their job duties.

-F.M. deMoor C.M.
-Leffler

-Business Representative MoveUP

-Manager, Labour Relations B.C.
+F.M. deMoor Business Representative MoveUP C.M.
+Leffler Manager, Labour Relations B.C.
 Hydro & Power Authority

-MEMORANDUM OF UNDERSTANDING # 5 (Previously Letter of Understanding # 5) RE: REFERRALS FOR TEMPORARY SUMMER JOBS
+(Previously Letter of Understanding # 5)

+RE: REFERRALS FOR TEMPORARY SUMMER JOBS